 Forms of Assessment

 Written exam.
 It is opportunity for grades on exercises, which can be included in the final grade.
-If less than 20 students are taking the course, it can be oral exam.
+If less than 10 students are taking the course, the exam might be oral.

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.